padila50/-Awareness-Bounty-NFTrees/README.md

 # NFTrees
 ### Problem
 Platforms where NFTs can be generated and then sold to interested parties do not spend much time sharing what is happening in the ecological world.
-The fact is that a single piece of art created on such platform consumes gigantic amounts of resources and emits tons of carbon in the atmosphere.
+The fact is that a single piece of art created on such platform consumes gigantic amounts of resources and emits tons of carbon in the atmosphere is a subject of concern which needs to be addressed sooner rather than later.
+What can we do against this unreasonable wasting of resources is a question that has recently been given attention by many concerned individuals and groups.
+The goal of this project is to bring NFTs one step in the right direction which is thinking more about the consequences of even a single NFT on the nature and also about raising the much needed awareness among artists and traders by applying stricter conditions when one is performing a transaction on a Proof-of-Work blockchain network.
-Forests are being razed and nature is slowly but surely being overwhelmed by the needs of NFTs.

 ### Idea
 This project aims to create awareness among the artists that submit their work on NFT platforms as to how their contribution affects the environment.